kutschke/SecondaryInputs/README.md

 The first job joins data/trkcal\_gather.art and data/crv\_gather.art into data/split\_gathered\_joined\_sort.art.
 This is the same as exercise 2, except that I did not split the crv file into two files.
 The next two jobs read back this output file, the second job with sort on read and the third job without.
-Inspection of the output of these jobs will show that the expected data products are present and that the events in the ouput file are written in order of increasing `art::EventID`.
+Inspection of the log output of these jobs will show that the expected data products are present and that the events in the ouput file are written in order of increasing `art::EventID`.

 The next part of the exercise is to see if reading events in the primary file in unsorted order when